 1 large egg white

-4. When ready to bake, position racks in the upper and lower thirds of the oven; preheat to 350°F. Line 2 large baking sheets with parchment paper or silicone baking mats.
+- Position racks in the upper and lower thirds of the oven; preheat to 350°F. Line 2 baking sheets with parchment paper.

 Provided by: EatingWell